Bernard199/CIS-434-Software-Engineering-Project/UserManual.md

 1. Find the task you wish to delete.
 2. Click the **Delete** button next to the task.
 3. Confirm the deletion when prompted.

-## Managing Task Categories

-You can manage the categories for your tasks.
-To add, edit, or delete categories, use the settings menu available in the dashboard.

-## Search and Filter

-To find specific tasks, use the search bar at the top of the task list.
-You can filter tasks based on:
-- Category
-- Status
-- Priority